 Protect your business

 After all the hard work of building your successful business, there is only one thing left to have a successful business.
 That is to make sure that it is protected with insurance.
-You would not want to see your business go up in flames because you did not purchase that extra layer of protection needed for when accidents and disasters strike.
+You would not want your business to go up in flames because you did not purchase the extra protection needed when accidents and disasters strike.

 You would also want to protect your employees with workers’ compensation for injuries obtained in the workplace and loss of income.
 This will protect them and yourself from out-of-pocket expenses.